-Fortunately, rehab is a highly effective treatment for this disorder, and there are several programmes available to people who are suffering from AUD.
+Fortunately, rehab is an effective alcohol addiction treatment for this disorder, and there are several programmes available to people who are suffering from alcohol abuse disorder.

-If you have a loved one or you are struggling with alcoholism, then they seeking rehab for alcoholism at a rehab centre is the best and most effective option to help you stop drinking and finally reclaim your life.
+If you have a loved one or you are struggling with alcoholism, then seeking rehab for alcoholism at a rehab drug addiction treatment center is the best and one of the most effective treatment options to help stop drinking and finally maintain long term sobriety.

-One can tell that they need rehab if they tend to rely on alcohol daily.
-Alcohol disorder is characterised by the inability to control or stop an unhealthy alcohol reliance, despite adverse consequences.
+One can tell that they need alcohol rehab if they tend to rely on alcohol daily.
+Alcohol disorder is characterized by the inability to control or stop an unhealthy alcohol reliance, despite adverse consequences.

-One is diagnosed with AUD by mental health or a medical professional such as a psychiatrist.
+One is diagnosed with AUD by mental health or a mental health services administration provider such as a psychiatrist.
 There are mild, moderate, and severe cases.

-Here are some signs and symptoms that will indicate AUD, an inability to stop drinking or controlling your alcohol intake, despite your many attempts.
+Here are some signs and symptoms that will indicate alcohol and drug abuse, an inability to stop drinking or controlling your alcohol intake, despite trying to implement different treatment options.